stratosphereips/StratosphereLinuxIPS/docs/installation.md

 Zeek
 Redis database 7.0.4

 To install these elements we will use APT package manager.
-Afterwards, we will install python packages required for Slips to run and its modules to work.
+After that, we will install python packages required for Slips to run and its modules to work.
 Also, Slips' interface Kalipso depend on Node.JS and several npm packages.

 **Instructions to download everything for Slips are below.**
 <br>

-## Install using shell script
+### Install Slips using shell script
 You can install it using install.sh

 	sudo chmod +x install.sh
 	sudo ./install.sh

-or install it manually

-## Installing manually
+### Installing Slips manually
-### Installing Python, Redis, NodeJs, and required python and npm libraries.
+#### Installing Python, Redis, NodeJs, and required python and npm libraries.

 Update the repository of packages so you see the latest versions:

 	apt-get update